BCDevOps/openshift-components/db/oracle-rpm-store/README.md

 This repository can be used for chained builds that require Oracle Instant Client software RPM's.
 The docker image is a base rhl7 image containing the oracle rpms.
-The cahined build siply copies the oracle rpms from this image and installs it.
+The chained build simply copies the oracle rpms from this image and installs it.
-This way we don't store oracle rpms on github.

 ## Source ##